WP's HP: HOME | [SloMo]: Links ~ FAQ ~ Info ~ Tips ~ Data ~ Clips ~ HYCAM ~ Freq. ~ Focus Calculator ~ Trigger ~ Image RAM | Help? | Deutsch

 According to P.M.
 (Peter Mosleitners interessantes Magazin) in: Die Kunst »unmögliche« Bilder zu schießen (Engl.: The art of shooting »impossible« photos), issue 8/84, page 56pp.

-numerous scientific features.
-The object stands still (more or
+features.
+The object stands still (more or less) and the

-less) and the spectator's view fixes it or even turns around it.
+spectator's view fixes it or even turns around it.
+There is also

-One can also imagine a usage as dramatic time effect with smooth
+use as dramatic time effect with smooth transition from normal

 Done with a lot of (photo) cameras arranged - if necessary - in a bow and triggered by a plan simultaneously or delayed one after another.
 And with almost endless image processing and post processing.